Cloth Diapering for Beginners: Tips on How to Start with Cloth Diapers

 Benefits of cloth diapers

-There are many benefits to cloth diapers both for the parents, for the baby as well as for the environment.
+As a beginner to cloth diapers, it is important to realize that there are many benefits to cloth diapers both for the parents, for the baby as well as for the environment.

 You save money when you decide to use cloth diapers.
 Cloth diapering can be as expensive or as cheap as you would like it to be but on average a set of cloth diapers will set you back around $800.
 This set can be used for multiple babies and when you no longer need them they can be sold again (there is a big market for secondhand cloth diapers.
 Disposable diapers will cost you about $70 per month or $840 per year .
 This means that cloth diapers are considerably cheaper to use.
 Even if we add $100 per year for washing and other cloth diaper accessories, it is still considerably cheaper.